-Lube is a good idea for transwomen who experience vaginal dryness after gender reassignment surgery as well as transmen who take testosterone supplements but still have a vagina.
+Lube is a good idea for transwomen who experience vaginal dryness after gender confirmation surgery and transmen who take testosterone supplements but still have a vulva.

 Lube not only makes things slicker and easier, but it can also enhance sex.
 Flavored lube, tingling lube, and warming lube are all options you can consider.
-If you’re not sure what type of lube to get – and there are a lot of options available to you! – Check out this post.
-We’ve written all about the types of lubes and those that are best for sex, masturbation and other activities.
+If you’re not sure what type of lube to get – and there are a lot of options available to you!
+We’ve written all about the types of lubes and those best for sex, masturbation, and other activities.

 You can skip buying lube if you buy condoms that are lubricated, but reading our guide to lube can still be helpful when it comes to picking the right product.

 On the topic of lube: you should always use it during anal sex because the anus isn’t self lubricating.
 Discover why anal sex hurts and what you can do about it.

 If you take anything out of this post, know that there is no ‘right’ amount of wetness, even if you’re aroused.
 You can fix most vaginal dryness by adding more foreplay or lube, but some cases may require other treatments that your doctor can recommend.

 I want to tell you about my friend Karen.

 Karen came to me one day.
 She was hysterical.